 It’s one thing to do something because you’ve been told it’s the right thing to do, and it’s another to actually understand the purpose and importance of your efforts.
 When it comes to recordkeeping, understanding the benefits can help businesses identify ways to improve efficiency and other critical aspects of their operations.
 Likewise, knowing the risks of not staying on top of records and documentation can help companies make those tasks a priority.

-- Protecting the corporate veil – Limiting personal liability is one of the hallmarks of the corporate status, but it’s not impermeable or immune from various threats.
+- Protecting the corporate veil.
+Limiting personal liability is one of the hallmarks of corporate status, but it’s not impermeable or immune from various threats.
 It has to be proactively maintained and assessed.
 Clear, compliant, and consistent recordkeeping allows shareholders and other equity owners to preserve critical protections against lawsuits and legal actions that target their personal assets.
-Failing to follow proper protocol, comply with applicable laws and regulations, and safeguard the shield of limited liability creates the risk for court to “pierce the corporate veil,” no matter what corporate “form” you’ve chosen.
+Failing to follow proper protocol, comply with applicable laws and regulations, and safeguard the shield of limited liability creates the risk for a court to “pierce the corporate veil,” no matter what corporate “form” you’ve chosen.

 Records to Keep: What Corporate Owners Should be Tracking